 The Hoover TwinTank Steam Mop (Est. $85) is another basic steam mop that gets pretty decent reviews overall, but it is judged to be not as easy to use as the Bissell PowerFresh.
-However, what the Hoover TwinTank has that most steam mops don't is a two-tank design, giving users the option of disinfecting with just water or using detergent.
+However, what the Hoover TwinTank has that most steam mops don't (and what may make it more complex to operate) is a two-tank design, giving users the option of disinfecting with just water or cleaning using detergent.
 The tanks are removable for easy filling and a dial on the handle adjusts the water-soap mixture.

 Reviewers say the TwinTank is light and easy to handle, with bonus features such as a power switch, ready light and extra-long 30-foot cord.
 Steam is ready in less than a minute.
 It also includes a resting pad to protect the floor while it heats up or cools down, something most steam mops at this price point do not include.
 The TwinTank does an excellent job of cleaning vinyl and tile, according to users, but can leave a film or streaks on hardwood flooring.
-However, as we discuss above, many manufacturers don't recommend using a steam mop on hardwood flooring and doing so can void your floor's warranty.
-The uncomfortable trigger and a body that doesn't stand upright are a few other quibbles that some owners note.
+However, as we discuss in the introduction to this report, many manufacturers don't recommend using a steam mop on hardwood flooring and doing so can void any warranty your flooring might have.
+The uncomfortable trigger and a body that doesn't stand upright are a few quibbles that some owners note.
 Hoover covers the TwinTank with a two-year warranty.

-If sanitizing is your top priority, we recommend you take a look at the Sienna Luna Plus Steam Mop (Est. $170) It's the "category winner" in steam mops at Allergy Buyers Club because of its ability to heat up to 212 degrees.
-However, even with this steam mop you have to hold it over the area you want to sanitize for a minimum of 8 seconds, but no more than 15 or the very hot steam could damage your floor.
+If sanitizing is your top priority, we recommend you take a look at the Sienna Luna Plus Steam Mop (Est. $170).
+With the ability to heat up to 212 degrees, it sanitizes your floor more quickly than most steam mops, however you still have to hold it over the area you want to sanitize for a minimum of 8 seconds, but no more than 15 or the very hot steam could damage your floor.
 Still, the expert reviewer at Allergy Buyer's Club gives the Sienna Luna top marks for its quick heating time, maneuverability and steam quality.
 Users also say it's a fantastic steam mop and they like the option to convert it to a handheld steamer for cleaning other surfaces.